 In years past, after looking at approximately one zillion property damage releases, the Oliver Stone conspiracy has never come to pass.
 Insurance companies have always been straight with me.
 Until this week…

 I settled a case with one of my nemeses, Baltimore City.
-There was some dispute about the client's rental car bill.
+There was some dispute about the client’s rental car bill.
 We resolved the dispute during the settlement negotiations and we asked that the rental car bill reimbursement be sent directly to the client.
-Sure enough, this is the property damage release that was sent and which would have released all claims before the personal injury settlement was executed.
+Sure enough, we got a property damage release that was sent that would have released all claims before the personal injury settlement was executed.

-I actually don't think this was the adjuster's intention but no sane accident lawyer wants to be put in the spot of trusting Baltimore City to do the right thing.
+I actually don’t think this was the adjuster’s intention but no sane person wants to be put in the spot of trusting Baltimore City to do the right thing.

-Anyway, the take home message is even if it seems like overlawyering to read the property damage release, if you have a pending personal injury claim, do it anyway.
+Anyway, the take home message is even if it seems like overlawyering to read the release, if you have a pending personal injury claim, do it anyway.